awgeezrick/get_top10_episodes/README.md

 # get_top10_episodes
-quick side project to generate a list of the top 10 episodes of a tv show
+Just a quick little side project that allows you to get the Top 10 episodes for a specified TV Show.

+It uses the imdb api via the IMDbPY library.